yiyangd/yiyangd.github.io/financial-time-series/index.md

 ```

 Both Output:
-{{< figure src="/images/financial-time-series/seasonal_decompose.jpg" width="800">}}
+{{< figure src="/images/financial-time-series/seasonal_decompose.jpg" width="600">}}

+The residuals vary greatly around 2000 and 2008,

+- this can be explained by the **instability** caused by the `.com` and `housing prices` bubbles respectively

+Seasonal looks like a `rectangle`:

+- values are constantly oscillating back and forth and the figure size is too small
+- no concrete cyclical pattern
+  - => **no seasonality in the S&P data**

 ### 7. The Autocorrelation Function (ACF)

-Correlation measures the similarity in the change of values of two series
+Correlation measures the _similarity_ in the change of values of two series

 - $\rho(x,y)$ only have a single variable